sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 The detailed syntax and semantics of Rules and RuleSets are out of scope for this document.
 See {{cocori-ms-thesis}}.

+suz: add example pseudocode here

 Naming and identifiers
 ======================

+suz: need to clarify what applies hop-by-hop and what is E2E.

 QNodes
 -----